 - 1) All competitors are required to wear the following equipment while riding in practice or competition: - a) Undamaged full-face helmet with face shield and bearing a stamp of approval from one of the following international standards: - Snell M2015 or M2020 (USA) - BS.
 6658 TYPE.
-A (GREAT BRITAIN) - · ECE 22 04 & ECE 22 05 "P" (EUROPE) - · JIS 8133:2000 / JIS 8133:2007 (JAPAN) - FIM FRHP (Circuit Racing Certification) - Or current standard from the above organizations All these listed standards will remain valid as long as the rider can prove a date of manufacturer within the last 5 years. - b) Roadracing boots at least eight inches high. - c) Gauntlet style roadracing gloves. - d) A full roadracing suit, made of leather or other material approved by the AMA or other recognized roadracing association for competition.
-Two-piece leathers must be securely fastened together with a heavy-duty zipper that completely goes around the whole jacket and pants. - 2) All competitors are recommended to wear a back protector and a mouthpiece. - 3) Racers are subject to gear approval at any time.
+A (GREAT BRITAIN) - ECE 22 04 & ECE 22 05 "P" (EUROPE) - · JIS 8133:2000 / JIS 8133:2007 (JAPAN) - FIM FRHP (Circuit Racing Certification) - Or current standard from the above organizations.
+All these listed standards will remain valid as long as the rider can prove a date of manufacturer within the last 5 years. - b) Roadracing boots at least eight inches high. - c) Gauntlet style roadracing gloves. - d) A full roadracing suit, made of leather or other material approved by the AMA or other recognized roadracing association for competition.
+Two-piece leathers must be securely fastened together with a heavy-duty zipper that completely goes around the whole jacket and pants. - 2) All competitors are recommended to wear a back protector, chest protector, hearing protection, neck brace or airbag, and a mouthpiece. - 3) Racers are subject to gear approval at any time.
 Racers must have all gear checked after crashing.
 All Riders attending New Rider School must present their racing gear at Technical Inspection and be approved by the Technical Inspector. - Rain apparel worn over leathers must withstand racing speeds.
-Riders with rain suits failing to meet this standard will be blackflagged. - 5) All riders are required to put their rider number on the back or both sides of the chin bar of their helmet.
+Riders with rain suits failing to meet this standard will be black-flagged. - 5) All riders are required to put their rider number on the back or both sides of the chin bar of their helmet.
 Putting rider name on the helmet also is recommended.

 - 6) Knee and toe sliders that emit sparks are prohibited.
-Riders using either of these items may be black flagged. - 7) New riders must wear a colored t-shirt supplied by the CRA for the entire New Rider weekend.
+Riders using either of these items may be black flagged. - 7) New riders must wear a colored t-shirt supplied by the CRA for the entire New Rider weekend with the exception of the new rider race.
 Any rider who anticipates riding at a slower than normal pace is recommended to wear one as well.